marcelolazzari/Fancy2048/README.md

 ## 🚀 Features

 - **Multiple Board Sizes**: Play on 3x3, 4x4, or 5x5 grids
+- **Continue After 2048**: Keep playing after reaching 2048 to achieve higher tiles like 4096, 8192, and beyond!
 - **Theme Switching**: Toggle between light and dark themes
 - **Color Customization**: Adjust the hue of game elements with color cycling
 - **Responsive Design**: Optimized for mobile devices and different screen sizes